metrorailings/OwlBlog/content/posts/postseason-review-texans.md

 ### Is the offense led by an elite quarterback?

 Without a doubt.
-Aside from Lamar Jackson, Deshaun Watson has been the most electric quarterback this season, especially
+Lamar Jackson aside, Deshaun Watson has been the most electric quarterback this season.
+The Texans are never out of contention so long as Watson is leading this offense.

 ***